January 23, 2026

 Using Images Across Product Pages, Cart and Checkout

 Many brands put all their effort into the main product image and forget that those same images show up in other places too.
-High quality images are essential for online sales and for building trust in your online store.
-Your gallery might look great on the product page but what does the thumbnail look like in a mobile cart drawer or the order summary at checkout?
+Your gallery might look great on the product page, but what does the thumbnail look like in a mobile cart drawer or the order summary at checkout?

 DIY vs Professional: What’s Right for Your Store?

-Not every store needs a full time photographer from day one.
+Not every store needs a full-time photographer from day one.
 If you’re just starting out a small catalog plus a phone with a good camera and some natural light can go a long way.
-For best results use a stable shooting surface and a tripod to keep your shot steady and reduce blur.
 Simple, clean, consistent DIY photos are better than random, mismatched images from suppliers.

-Hiring a professional makes more sense when your products are tricky to shoot (like reflective packaging, translucent items or complex textures) or when your catalog is growing fast and you want a consistent look across hundreds of products.
-This is where commercial e-commerce photography and professional service really pay off.
+Hiring a professional makes more sense when your products are tricky to shoot (reflective packaging, translucent items, complex textures) or when your catalog is growing fast and you want a consistent look across hundreds of products.

 Editing and Optimizing Your Product Photos

 Sharpening details and optimizing image size are also key steps.
-High quality ecommerce images should be sharp enough to show off textures and features but not so large they slow down your site.
-Use the right file formats and compress images to balance quality and loading speed, search engines and online shoppers both love fast, beautiful product pages.
+High-quality images should be sharp enough to show off textures and features but not so large they slow down your site.
+Use the right modern formats like WebP and compress images to balance quality and loading speed.

 First Steps to Better E-Commerce Photography

 If your store feels “okay” but not exciting, your photos are one of the easiest places to make a visible improvement.
-Start by looking at your top products, the ones that get the most views or sales, and ask: would a first-time visitor feel clear and confident just from these images?
-If not, plan a simple upgrade for each: a sharper hero shot, one lifestyle image that shows the product in use, and one close-up that highlights key details.
+Start by looking at your top products and ask: would a first-time visitor feel clear and confident just from these images?
+If not, plan a simple upgrade for each: a sharper hero shot, one lifestyle image, and one close-up that highlights key details.
 Even small improvements on a few key products can make a noticeable difference in clicks and conversions.

 If you’re already on Webflow and want your new images to shine, Penni Cart is built to solve the “I want custom ecommerce without custom code” problem.
-You can visually design your product pages, cart, and checkout, and use Penni Cart for free until you go live, so you can experiment, refine your layouts, and see how your new photography feels in the real flow before you start paying.
+You can visually design your product pages, cart, and checkout, and use Penni Cart for free until you go live.

 Related Articles